ninjalante/programming/README.md

 What Wedding Movie Should I Watch?
 I don't *love* wedding movies, but I sure have seen a lot of them.
 This Choose-Your-Own-Adventure-esque path figures out what kind of movie you're in the mood for.

+This project is also available RECURSIVELY, with a tree structure!
+That code is much more impressive, you should look at that one.

 Enjoy!